jsim2010/partite/CONTRACT.md

 ---

-1) **Ballot Options**: A ballot shall declare one of the following:
+1) A ballot shall declare one of the following:

-  - a) *Approve*: the operative desires the action be executed
+   a) *Approve*: the voter desires the action be executed

-  - b) *Disapprove*: the operative desires the action not be executed
+   b) *Disapprove*: the voter desires the action not be executed
-2) **Action Policies**: Each defined action shall have a policy for each of the following operations:
+2) Each defined action shall have a policy for each of the following operations:

-  - a) *Vote Initiation*: when a vote for the action shall be initiated
+   a) *Vote Initiation*: when a vote for the action shall be initiated

-  - b) *Affirmation*: when the action shall be executed
+   b) *Affirmation*: when the action shall be executed
 3) The possible types of reassignment shall be:

-  - a) *Appointment*: Adds a role assignment
+   a) *Appointment*: Adds a role assignment

-  - b) *Dismissal*: Removes a role assignment
+   b) *Dismissal*: Removes a role assignment
 4) Each role shall have at least 1 policy for its appointment.
 5) **Resignation**: Any operative shall be able to dismiss themselves from any of their current roles at any time.

-## Project Outputs
+6) The following roles shall exist:

+   a) director

+   b) consul

+   c) inspector

+   d) architect

+   e) developer
+7) Each operative shall not be able to execute any operations that are not explictly given to one of their assigned roles.
+8) **Founders**: When a project is created, all operatives responsible for the creation shall be appointed the director role.
+9) A director shall be able to:

+   a) tender a ballot for a reassignment of any role

-### Vision
+## Vision

 vision
-: A succinct purpose that describes the intention of the project.
+: A document containing a succinct purpose that describes the intention of the project.

 premise
-: An explanation of why the statutes, policies, and/or vision of the project should be improved.
+: An explanation of why the policies and/or vision of the project should be improved.

 docket
-: A list of premises whose resolution is desirable.
+: The list of premises to be resolved.

 acceptance
-: An operation that adds a given premise to the docket.
+: An action that adds a given premise to the docket.

 alteration
-: A collection of modifications to the statutes, policies, and/or vision of the project.
+: A collection of modifications to the policies and/or vision of the project.

 motion
 : An object composed of:

-- a list of 1 or more premises that are currently in the docket
+  - a set of references to 1 or more premises in the current docket
   - an alteration

 adoption
-: An operation on a motion that removes each of its premises from the docket and applies the alteration to the given project components.
+: An action on a given motion that removes each of its premises from the docket and applies the alteration to the components of the project.

+---

-1) The following actions shall be operations:
+1) A director shall be able to:

-  - a) the acceptance of a premise
+   a) create a premise

-  - b) the adoption of a motion
+   b) create a motion

-3) If a motion adoption is affirmed, each premise in the motion is removed from the docket and the alteration is applied.
+   c) tender a ballot for an acceptance

+   d) tender a ballot for an adoption

-## IV) Contract
+## Contract

 requirement
-: A description of a behavior that fulfills the vision.
-It is comprised of a set of inputs and the expected outcome.
+: An object composed of:

+  - a set of inputs
+  - the behavior that fulfills the vision

 contract
-: All of a project's requirements.
+: A list containing all requirements of a project.

 objective
 : An explanation of why the contract should be modified.
-: It can be ratified to indicate it is desirable that the objective be resolved.

 agenda
-: A list of ratified objectives.
+: The list of objectives to be resolved.

+ratification
+: An action that adds a given objective to the agenda.

 edit
 : A collection of modifications to a contract.

 amendment
 : An object composed of:

-- an objective from the agenda
+  - a set of references to 1 or more objectives in the agenda
   - an edit
-: It can be enacted to indicate the edit shall be applied to the contract in order to resolve the objective.

 revision
 : An object composed of:

-- the edit that created the revision
-- the contract after the given edit was applied
+  - an amendment
-- a name
+  - a contract

+enactment
+: An action on a given amendment that removes each of its objectives from the agenda, applies the edit to the contract, then creates a revision with the amendment and the new contract.

+---

-1) A vote shall decide the following actions:
+1) A director shall be able to:

-  - a) the ratification of an objective
+   a) create an objective

+   b) tender a ballot for a ratification

+   c) tender a ballot for an enactment
+2) A consul shall be able to:

-  - b) the enactment of an amendment
+   a) create an amendment
-2) If an objective ratification is affirmed, the objective is added to the agenda.
-3) If an amendment enactment is affirmed, the objective is removed from the agenda and a revision is created.

-## V) Strategy
+## IV) Strategy

 specification
 : An explanation of how one or more requirements shall be satisfied.